Everybody's Dead!: Music video

 The music video for "Everybody's Dead!", directed by Andrew Stern, was released on January 26, 2022.
-The video opens with Underscores being ran over by a car, unseen by its drivers, which triggers a series of moments of "existential dread".
-Its set-up has been described as similar to that of "classic horror sequence[s]".
+The video opens with Underscores being run over by a car, unseen by its drivers, which triggers a series of moments of "existential dread".
+Its setup has been described as similar to that of "classic horror sequence[s]".

-Speaking on the video, Stern said: "In our first conversation, [April] mentioned that the song was about 'the feeling of existential dread when you first wake up and you can’t get out of bed.'
+Speaking on the video, Stern said: "In our first conversation, [Underscores] mentioned that the song was about 'the feeling of existential dread when you first wake up and you can’t get out of bed.'
 I wanted to capture that sense of impending doom with intrusive images, just visceral moments of anatomy, repetition, and nature that represent those fears."
-Underscores has said that the music video more accurately portrays the song's themes than the song itself, stating that, "There's something grotesque about a lot of the visuals that I really like and captured that impending doom feeling [...]
+Underscores has said that the music video more accurately portrays the song's themes than the song itself, stating that, "[t]here's something grotesque about a lot of the visuals that I really like and captured that impending doom feeling [...]
 Close ups of bodies that make me uncomfortable, because you zoom in so much that you're effectively dismembering it, taking it out of context."
 Helfand praised the music video, opining that "Cockroaches, big-guy wrestlers, and mirrored characters acting eerily different from one another make for an absurd and thrilling experience that ends up being more fun than scary."